spang-lab/FastqPuri/README.md

   Comprehensive Software Distribution for the Life Sciences”.
 Nature Methods, 2018.

-To find out how tu use bioconda, see https://bioconda.github.io.
+To find out how to use bioconda, see [https://bioconda.github.io](https://bioconda.github.io).
 For installing FastqPuri in a bioconda environment, you have to install either `miniconda` or `anaconda` and register channels as follows:

 ```